tylerstillwater/graceful/README.md

 ## Usage

-Using Graceful is esay.
+Using Graceful is easy.
 Simply create your http.Handler and pass it to the `Run` function:

 ```go
 package main